RISCOSbits Site Search (DuckDuckGo Lite)

 server and print server for RISC OS environments, while

-also functioning as a fully capable Linux desktop
+also operating as a fully featured Linux desktop computer.

-computer.
-It is aimed at users who need a centralised
+It is aimed at users who want a centralised, always-on

 At its core, the ECOfile uses an ARM-based Raspberry Pi